jwiedeman/ISKpls/README.md

    python -c "from app.trends import refresh_trends; refresh_trends()"
    python -c "from app.scheduler import fill_queue_from_trends, run_tick; fill_queue_from_trends(); run_tick()"
    ```
-5. Set the following environment variables:
+5. Provide the following environment variables (either export them or place them in a `.env` file):

    - `EVE_CLIENT_ID` and `EVE_CLIENT_SECRET` – from your EVE developer application
    - `CHAR_ID` – your character's ID